bordoley/reactive-js/packages/core/docs/interfaces/_observable_.observablelike.md

 # Interface: ObservableLike <**T**>

-The source of notifications which notifies a `SubscriberLike` instance.
+The source of notifications which notifies a `ObserverLike` instance.

 ## Type parameters